This is one of the classic challenges that people have with public speaking, or speaking in general: what do you do with your hands?

-Find a comfortable resting position with your hands.
+Find a comfortable resting position for your hands

 When not in use, it’s good to spread your hands slightly apart when sitting at a table.
-Taking up some space and placing your hands above the table gives you more presence than hiding them below the table or in your pockets.
+Taking up some space and placing them above the table gives you more presence than hiding them below the table or in your pockets.

-When standing up, you can hold your hands together in front of your belly or leave them at your side.
+When standing up, you can hold them together in front of your belly or leave them at your side.
 Regardless of the position, always keep your arms and body relaxed with good posture.

 - How to Think on Your Feet in Meetings and Presentations: 3 Mental Hacks - February 13, 2021